steaklive/EveryRay-Rendering-Engine/README.md

 - R/T/Y - scale/translate/rotate object in the editor mode

 # Notes
 Only "Sponza Main Demo" and "Test Scene" have almost all the features and are up-to-date with the changes to the codebase.
-Other levels suffer from legacy issues and might not have, for example, up to date code, such as RenderingObject, working editor or post processing stack due...
+Other levels suffer from legacy issues and might not have, for example, up to date code, such as RenderingObject, working editor or post processing stack...
 I will be refactoring those levels when possible.

 # External Dependencies
 Create a folder "external" in the root directory and place these built libraries